Let’s say that we’re given the standard basis vectors i=[1,0,0],;j=[0,1,0],;k=[0,0,1], and we multiply each of these vectors by an arbitrary matrix M:

 Mab

-For example the matrix that transform from object space to upright space is represented as
+For example, the matrix that transforms from object space to upright space is represented as:

 Mobjectupright